justinsta624/readme/README.md

 ## Acceptance Criteria

 ```
-1) Intuitive User Interface:
-The platform should feature a user-friendly interface with easy navigation to enhance the overall
-user experience.
-Ensure a responsive design that adapts to various devices and screen sizes.

-2) Diverse Game Collection:
-Include an extensive collection of games, categorized into genres for easy exploration.
-Provide relevant information about each game, including genre, release date, and a brief
-description.

-3) Integration of Game APIs:
-Implement APIs to fetch and display game details, including trailers, screenshots, and reviews.
-Ensure seamless integration with external platforms for an enriched gaming experience.

-4) Interactive Game Trailers:
-Create an interactive section dedicated to game trailers, allowing users to watch and engage with
-the latest game previews.
-Implement features such as auto play, full-screen mode, and the ability
-to comment or share trailers.

-5) Search and Recommendation System:
-Develop a search box with autocomplete functionality, offering game recommendations as users type.
-Integrate a drop-down box with suggested games based on user preferences and popular trends.

-6) Favorite Games Section:
-Provide users with the ability to create a personalized list of favorite games.
-Implement local storage to save and retrieve the user's favorite games for future references.

-7) User Authentication:
-Implement a secure user authentication system, allowing users to create accounts, log in, and manage
-their profiles.
-Ensure password encryption and secure storage of user information.

-8) Social Integration:
-Enable social media sharing options for users to share their favorite games or achievements on
-various platforms.

-9) Feedback and Rating System:
-Implement a user feedback and rating system, allowing users to rate and review games.
-Display average ratings and reviews for each game to help users make informed decisions.

-10) Multiplayer Functionality:
-Incorporate multiplayer features, allowing users to connect with friends, join gaming communities,
-and engage in multiplayer games.

-11) Notifications and Updates:
-Implement a notification system to inform users about new game releases, updates, or events related
-to their favorite games.

-12) Responsive Backend:
-Develop a robust backend system that efficiently handles user requests, updates the game database,
-and ensures the platform's overall performance.
+WHEN a user accesses the game platform
+THEN they should experience an intuitive user interface with easy navigation, enhancing overall
+usability and responsiveness on various devices and screen sizes.

+WHEN a user explores the game collection
+THEN they should find an extensive array of games categorized by genres, including relevant
+information like genre, release date, and a brief description for effortless exploration.

+WHEN a user views game details
+THEN the platform should seamlessly fetch and display information using integrated APIs for
+trailers, screenshots, and reviews, ensuring a rich gaming experience across external platforms.

+WHEN a user engages with game trailers
+THEN they should have an interactive experience with features such as auto play, full-screen mode,
+and options to comment or share trailers.

+WHEN a user searches for games
+THEN the platform should provide autocomplete functionality and offer game recommendations as users
+type, incorporating a drop-down box with suggestions based on preferences and trends.

+WHEN a user manages favorite games
+THEN they should have the ability to create a personalized list, with local storage implemented to
+save and retrieve their favorite games for future reference.

+WHEN a user interacts with user authentication
+THEN the system should securely allow account creation, login, and profile management with encrypted
+passwords and secure storage of user information.

+WHEN a user wants to share achievements
+THEN the platform should enable social media sharing options for favorite games on various platforms.

+WHEN a user provides feedback
+THEN the platform should facilitate a user feedback and rating system for games, displaying average
+ratings and reviews to assist users in making informed decisions.

+WHEN a user desires multiplayer engagement
+THEN the platform should incorporate features to connect with friends, join gaming communities, and
+participate in multiplayer games.

+WHEN there are updates or events related to favorite games
+THEN the platform should implement a notification system to inform users promptly.

+WHEN a user interacts with the backend
+THEN the platform should have a robust backend system efficiently handling user requests, updating the game database, and ensuring overall performance.
 ```

 ## How to Use